 Broken nights are often difficult to hide, and they’re reflected all over your face.
 Those dark circles and visible bags can appear under your eyes.

-Even more so when you get older, your eyes will tell everything.
-Sleeping less, eating less healthy, or restless nights.
+Even more so, when you get older, your eyes will tell everything.
+Sleeping less, eating less healthy, or having restless nights.
 Maybe you’re wondering why this happens and what you can do about it?

 → View overview of the best eye cream at the moment

 The contours around your eyes are extremely fragile.
 Aside from the fact that the epidermis on this area is two to five times thinner than anywhere else on your face, but also because this skin is used extremely often.

 We blink about ten thousand times a day.
 It’s necessary, but not particularly helpful for a piece of skin that (in itself) has less collagen and elasticity.

 Genetic predisposition, UV radiation, stress, and unhealthy food can also cause the skin around your eyes to age more quickly.